Visiting Ashridge Estate with your dog

-Ashridge is a beautiful, popular place to walk your dog and we welcome responsible dog walking on the estate.
-We have visitors of all kinds here: some on foot, some on wheels, and some on horseback, so we ask those of you bringing your four-legged friends to stick to our guidelines concerning dogs on the estate and help us keep Ashridge special for everyone.
+Ashridge is a beautiful, popular place to walk your dog.
+We have visitors of all kinds here: some on foot, some on wheels, and some on horseback, so we ask those of you bringing your four-legged friends to follow our guidance and help us keep Ashridge special for everyone.

 Dogs and other animals

 Wild deer can be seen anywhere and at any time on the estate.
 It's therefore vital that you can control your dog if it is off the lead.
 When dogs chase deer, the consequences can be very serious.
 Apart from the stress and suffering to the deer, there's the risk of road traffic accidents which could injure the deer, your dog and the driver.
 Every year people have their cars written off due to deer being chased by dogs running out into the road.
 It's better to not take the risk so, if in doubt, keep your dog on a lead.